Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 African Spotted Creeper showed incredibly well.

 An Augur Buzzard flew over as we continued up the road.
-A little further on we had Familiar Chat and Siffling and Stout Cisticola, and the guides managed brief views of Anchieta’s Sunbird and Broad-tailed Paradise-Whydah.
-Then back to the car for a quick lunch, where a select few had quick views of Dusky Twinspot.
+A little further on we had Familiar Chat and Siffling and Stout Cisticolas, and the guides managed brief views of Anchieta’s Sunbird and Broad-tailed Paradise-Whydah.
+Then back to the vehicle for a quick lunch, where a lucky few had quick views of Dusky Twinspot.

 Angola birding report

-About a kilometer from the forest we were heading to, in a mountainous area, we had some issues with the vehicle at a bridge. and unfortunately lost a few hours dealing with this.
-While sorting the car out we saw Marsh Tchagra, Fan-tailed Grassbird, Bocage’s Sunbird and Black-and-rufous Swallow.
+About a kilometer from the forest we were heading to, in a mountainous area, we had some issues with the vehicle at a bridge and unfortunately lost a few hours dealing with this.
+While sorting the vehicle out we saw Marsh Tchagra, Fan-tailed Grassbird, Bocage’s Sunbird and Black-and-rufous Swallow.

-Western Tinkerbird was one of the four tinkers seen on this trip.
+Western Tinkerbird was one of the five tinkers seen on this trip.

 Angola birding report